China admits 4 PLA soldiers killed in Galwan Valley clash with Indian Army | Law-Order

 ''We all know that conflict broke out in Galwan in June last year and responsibility does not rest with Chinese side,'' Hua claimed.

+Bearing in mind the overall interests of relations between the two countries and the two militaries, China has ''exercised a high degree of restraint to cool down and ease the situation, which shows its magnanimity and high sense of responsibility as a major country,'' she said.

-''We hope the border issue will be put in a proper place in our bilateral relations.
-We hope to work with the Indian side to properly resolve the issue and uphold the general picture and the interests of the bilateral ties”, Hua said.
+''We hope that the border issue will be put in a proper place in bilateral relations, and the Indian side will make joint efforts with us to properly settle the relevant issue and safeguard overall bilateral relations.

 Asked whether the details of the Galwan incident revealed by China today will impact Saturday's 10th round of Commanders-level talks to discuss further disengagement of troops, the Chinese foreign ministry spokesperson said these are two separate issues. ''Through diplomatic and military channels of the two sides are in communications in completing the disengagement smoothly,'' she added.